rat-genome-database/solr-docs-to-postgress-pipeline/README.md

 This pipeline extracts Solr documents from JSON files and uploads them to a PostgreSQL database.
 It's optimized for high performance with batch processing and parallel execution.

-## Overview

-The pipeline is based on the `uploadToDB` method from `PubMedLibrary.java` in the pubmed-crawler2 project.
-It processes JSON files containing Solr documents and efficiently uploads them to the database while checking for duplicates.

 ## Features

 - **Batch Processing**: Processes documents in configurable batches (default: 1000)